Obligation to submit CPD records

 - recorded the minimum required hours: total, formal, informal and climate-related

-The Committee will provide feedback, which we hope members will find useful in supporting their professional development.
+The Panel will provide feedback, which we hope members will find useful in supporting their professional development.

 Members failing to comply with the monitoring process will be in breach of the Code of Professional Conduct and subject to the CPD disciplinary process.
 (See What happens if I don’t submit my CPD record?)